-In the last decades, Kohn-Sham density functional theory (DFT) has emerged as a versatile and powerful tool in quantum chemistry.1 DFT has proven to provide broad applicability towards a large variety of chemical problems at a typically excellent computational cost accuracy ratio.
+In the last decades, Kohn-Sham density functional theory (DFT) has emerged as a versatile and powerful tool in quantum chemistry.
+DFT has proven to provide broad applicability towards a large variety of chemical problems at a typically excellent computational cost accuracy ratio.
 This has led to its status as the "working horse" of quantum chemistry and caused a massive impulse in the development of new density functional approximations (DFAs).
 These are usually categorized according to the "Jacob's ladder" hierarchy coined by Perdew and Schmidt in 2001.2 The introduced rungs reflect the respective methodological improvement of DFAs, resulting in categories of local (spin-)density approximations (LDAs), generalized gradient approximations (GGAs), meta-GGAs, hybrid functionals, and double-hybrid functionals.
 Even though the expected accuracy of the DFAs improves ascending the rungs of Jacob's ladder, this also results in increasing computational demand.
-While (meta-)GGA functionals formally scale cubic with the system size (N^3) , hybrid DFAs already have a formal scaling of N4 due to the additional Hartree-Fock (HF) calculation that is needed for the admixture of HF exact exchange (HFX) into the energy calculation.
+While (meta-)GGA functionals formally scale cubic with the system size (N3), hybrid DFAs already have a formal scaling of N4 due to the admixture of Hartree-Fock "exact" exchange (HFX) into the energy calculation.
 Nevertheless, for the less computationally demanding (meta-)GGA functionals the self-interaction error (SIE) is specifically problematic for the calculation of, e.g., reaction barriers.
 The admixture of HFX in hybrid functionals reduces the impact from SIE and therefore typically improves results for systems prone to this kind of error.
-Here, hybrid functionals can be classified into global hybrid functionals, applying a fixed HFX parameter, and range-separated hybrid (RSH) functionals that divide the Coulomb operator into short- and long-ranged regimes that apply different fractions of HFX.
-Even though RSH functionals address overdelocalization effects in the long-ranged regime more accurately compared to global hybrid functionals,3 the robustness and computational efficiency of the latter render them highly valuable in most quantum chemical applications.
+Here, hybrid functionals can be classified into global hybrid functionals, applying a fixed HFX parameter, and rangeseparated hybrid (RSH) functionals that divide the Coulomb operator into short- and long-ranged regimes that apply different fractions of HFX.
+Even though RSH functionals address overdelocalization effects in the long-ranged regime more accurately compared to global hybrid functionals,3 the robustness and computational efficiency of the latter render them still highly valuable in most quantum chemical applications.
 Successful variants are the well-known PBE0, PW6B95, and TPSSh hybrid functionals.
 An interesting starting point for the development of new global hybrid functionals is the strongly constrained and appropriately normed (SCAN) functional4 as it is constructed to rigorously satisfy all known exact constraints applicable to a meta-GGA.
-Previously proposed global hybrid functionals, like SCANh5 (10% HFX) and SCAN06 (25% HFX), were developed without any correction for London dispersion interactions, which cannot be included by semilocal functionals,7 and therefore are not competitive for real chemical applications.
+Previously proposed global hybrid functionals, like SCANh5 (10% HFX) and SCAN06 (25% HFX), were developed without any correction for London dispersion interactions, which cannot be included by semilocal functionals, 7 and therefore are not competitive for real chemical applications.
 Martin and Santra8 developed dispersion corrected global hybrid SCAN functionals with 10%, 25%, 37.5%, and 50% by utilizing the D4 dispersion correction9.
-One major shortcoming inherited from the SCAN functional for those hybrid functionals are the severe numerical instabilities and the resulting need to use dense computationally costly integration grids,10-12 which impedes their application for many computational studies.
+One major shortcoming inherited from the SCAN functional for those hybrid functionals are the severe numerical instabilities and the resulting need to use dense computationally costly integration grids, ^{10-12} which impedes their application for many computational studies.
 This issue is resolved with the regularized SCAN (rSCAN)11 and the subsequent r2SCAN functional.^{12,13} Inspired by the excellent performance of r2SCAN, its London dispersion corrected variants,14 and the composite DFT method r2SCAN-3c,15 we present three global hybrid functional variants of r2SCAN termed r2SCANh, r2SCAN0, and r2SCAN50 with 10%, 25%, and 50% of HFX admixture, respectively.
-Matching parameters for the D4,9,16 the D3(BJ),17,18 and the non-self consistent VV1019 London dispersion correction are provided.
-To provide a clear picture of the capabilities of the new functionals. their performance is assessed for state-of-the-art benchmark data.
-These include thermochemistry, kinetics, non-covalent interactions, and molecular geometries of main-group elements (e.g. GMTKN55,20 IONPI1921) and transition metal compounds (e.g. MOR41,22 ROST6123).
+Matching parameters for the D4,^{9,16} the D3(BJ),^{17,18} and the non-self consistent VV1019 London dispersion correction are provided.
+To provide a clear picture of the capabilities of the new functionals, their performance is assessed for a variety of state-of-theart benchmark data.
+These include thermochemistry, kinetics, non-covalent interactions, and molecular geometries of maingroup elements (e.g. GMTKN55,20 IONPI1921) and transition metal compounds (e.g. MOR41,22 ROST6123).